djangofan/WebDriverTestingTemplate/README.md

 I am very much interested in others forking my code and/or letting me know how it can be improved.

-The idea here is to replace your existing automation framework, such as "HP Quality Center", "XStudio", or "Rational Functional Tester", with a pure Java solution managed by the Gradle build system.
-I use Jenkins to schedule my tests and run them.

 # Versions

 Version 1.0 - March 16, 2013